bed233/Final-Year-Project/Diary.md

 Have realised that using Figma would of slowed down my development so have limited use to jus organising components rather than implementing Figma into Android Studio.

 ## 07/02/2023
+Created and added Toolbar to all aspects of the Permission Viewer to improve design.
+Redesigned the List page in order to make the list of apps look nicer and more understandable to look out

+## 08/02/2023
+Added a Back arrow to allow user to go back to main menu.
+Redesigned the App Details to make it easier to read for the user.
+Added a refresh button to the toolbar which allows the user to update their list of apps.

+## 09/02/2023
+Completed Branch for turning Permsision Viewer into Material UI.
+Have begun the same process on LibreAV